 Freshman Merit ScholarshipsWe are dedicated to enrolling the most talented students, and we offer generous merit scholarships to back that up.
 These competitive awards are based on past academic performance and potential to excel at the university, not financial need.

-Admission decision letters for priority applicants are mailed by the end of January, and merit scholarship award notifications are mailed beginning in mid-March and continue through early April.
+Admission decision letters for priority applicants are mailed by the end of January, and merit scholarship award notifications are mailed beginning by mid-March.
 Students cannot appeal their merit scholarship decisions, and the university does not match award offers from other institutions.
-Awards offered to admitted students who do not enroll at Maryland cannot be disbursed to other students.
+Awards offered to admitted students who do not enroll at the University of Maryland cannot be disbursed to other students.

 Students are only eligible to receive one merit scholarship.
 All merit scholarship decisions are based on academic and applicant information at the time of applying, not current or ongoing work.
 Additional eligibility requirements for each scholarship vary and can be found below.